Idank96/Flutter-app-in-Dart-language/README.md

 This is one of my projects - an app designed for Android, iPhone, and Web platforms.

-During the course of this project, I took the initiative to learn the Dart programming language and gain proficiency in utilizing Flutter, a cross-platform UI software development kit developed by Google.
+During this project, I took the initiative to learn the Dart programming language and gain proficiency in utilizing Flutter, a cross-platform UI software development kit developed by Google.

 The primary code functions can be found in the following files: